SISBID/Data-Wrangling/contribute.md

 For future instructors, the following may be helpful.

 A sheet with a checklist for setting up the course and dividing lectures can be found here: https://docs.google.com/spreadsheets/d/1lvcSg16AEw8AROBzd2erRP7hLkT8BbmkAXHT_9b6uVE/edit?usp=sharing
-(ask Carrie Wright or Ava Hoffman if you need access)
+(ask Carrie Wright or Ava Hoffman if you need access).

 Currently all rendering is done manually, we found this easier for this repo as we often make changes right before lecture and rendering the site can take very long, although we usually use GitHub Actions (see https://github.com/jhudsl/intro_to_r).